Samantha Taggart

 Samantha "Sam" Taggart is a fictional character on the NBC television drama ER.
 She is played by actress Linda Cardellini.
-Linda Cardellini's addition into the main cast opening credits was in the fifth episode of season 10.
+Linda Cardellini's addition into the main cast opening credits was in 2003, in the fifth episode of season 10.

-Precursor
+Character background

-Sam is a nurse and single mother; she has a son, Alex (played first by Oliver Davis, later by Dominic Janes).
-Alex was born when she was fifteen; she has had to raise him mostly on her own.
+Sam is a nurse and single mother.
+She has a son Alex (played first by Oliver Davis, later by Dominic Janes).
+Alex was born when she was a teenager.
+Since then, Sam has avoided close relationships with men.

 She comes from a family of alcoholics; her anger toward Abby Lockhart in Season 14 when Abby tells the staff she had a relapse while working is explained when she tells Abby that she came from a long line of drunks who never tried to stop drinking.

-Life at County and career
+Storylines

 Viewers first meet Sam in the Season 10 episode "Out of Africa," where she distinguishes herself by quickly and effectively giving an intravenous sedative to an unruly patient, even impressing the usually stubborn Dr. Romano.
 Sam shows herself to be an assertive, experienced, and talented nurse throughout the episode, though she loses her professionalism a bit when she discovers Dr. Luka Kovač's unknowing part in her son Alex's diabetic fit while he befriends the boy.
 She replaces Abby Lockhart who was head nurse, but decided to become a doctor instead.
 Her no nonsense attitude had gotten her in trouble early on.
 In the episode "Death and Taxes", she took Dr. Robert Romano's mechanical hand after the ER Chief touched her inappropriately with the device.
 In addition, in the episode "Impulse Control", she punches an assault victim's abusive boyfriend in the face when he threatens her as she tries to call the police, but overcomes Dr. Kerry Weaver's knee-jerk lack of support and helps the abuse victim follow through on pressing charges.

 Sam soon notices a bond between Alex and Luka.
 Though initially uncomfortable with Luka's involvement with Alex, Sam eventually accepts it and becomes good friends with Luka.
 Later, a romantic relationship develops.
 Unexpectedly, Alex's father, Steve (played by Cole Hauser), returns and attempts to push Luka out of their lives.
 When she discovers Steve might stay permanently, Sam panics, packs up, and runs away.
 Before doing so, however, Luka runs to her, trying to get information from her as to why was she is doing this.
 Ignoring him and his slams on the car, fighting tears, she drives away.
 Sam has had a history of picking up and moving around the country to escape Steve.
 She worries that he will ruin her and Alex's life and that they cannot coexist with Steve.